 Now, let's move beyond estimating and show how to calculate the weight distribution.

-In order to calculate weight distribution, you must know the object weight, the location of the center of gravity and the distance of each attachment point from the center of gravity.
+To calculate weight distribution, you must know the object weight, the location of the center of gravity, and the distance of each attachment point from the center of gravity.